skycoin/hardware-wallet/FAQ.md

 ### Why do I see a inverted skycoin logo in bootloader?

-If you see an inverted skycoin logo in bootloader mode like in the following image, maybe you have a non skycoin official hardware wallet.
+If you see an inverted skycoin logo in bootloader mode like in the following image, maybe you have either flashed for development or not official device.

 ![Kiku](images/skycoin_logo_inverted_bootloader.jpg)